 See, anger is largely a physiological response.
 As humans, when there’s danger, we have a deep seated, programmed fight or flight response.
 It’s very primal; it’s controlled by the amygdala, which is the reptilian part of the brain which warns the rest of the nervous system when we’re threatened.

-When this happens, the nervous system releases neurotransmitters that flood the entire body, and before we’re even consciously aware of any danger, we’re in the middle of this flood of hormones that’s giving us a huge boost of energy and actually altering our consciousness.
+When this happens, the nervous system releases neurotransmitters that flood the entire body.
+Before we’re even consciously aware of any danger, we’re in the middle of this flood of hormones that’s giving us a huge boost of energy and actually altering our consciousness.

 Same system, different response

-Everyone’s got the same physical system associated with anger, but the way we respond can be really different, depending on your gender, the culture you grew up in, and even how recently you’ve eaten!
+Everyone’s got the same physical system associated with anger, but the way we respond can be really different, depending on lots of factors.
+A few include your gender, the power dynamic you’re in (are you the boss? an unhappy customer?), and even how recently you’ve eaten!

 Culture has a huge impact on how we deal with anger — men tend to have an easier time expressing their anger, since it’s more culturally accepted for them to be aggressive.